Compiling applications in Puhti

 module load gcc

-The actual compiler commands for building a serial application with the two suites:
+The actual compiler commands for building a serial application with these suites:

 Intel and GNU compilers use different compiler options.
 The recommended basic optimization flags are listed in the table below.
 It is recommended to start from the safe level and then move up to intermediate or even aggressive, while making sure the results are correct and the program's performance has improved.